2019-2020 TRAINING GRANT RECIPIENTS

 “Identification of biochemical signatures of pyrethroid resistance in invasive Aedes aegypti”

-Erin “Taylor” Kelly is a PhD student in Vector Biology, interested in vector metabolism, reproduction, and mechanisms of insecticide resistance.
-Kelly completed her BS in Biology and minor in Chemistry at Santa Clara University.
-Kelly is currently looking forward to taking her qualifying exam, but her long-term goal is to lead a research team as a faculty member at a major research institution or work as a vector biologist at the state or district level.
+Erin “Taylor” Kelly is a PhD student in vector biology, interested in vector metabolism, reproduction, and mechanisms of insecticide resistance.
+Kelly completed her Bachelor of Science in biology and minor in chemistry at Santa Clara University.
+Kelly’s long-term goal is to either pursue work as a professor with an appointment that combines teaching and research or work as a vector control biologist at the state or county level.

 “Transcriptomic profiles of Ixodes pacificus under acaricide treatment and host blood meal“

 Kacie Ring is a PhD student in ecology, evolution, and marine sciences at the University of California, Santa Barbara.
 She completed her master’s degree in microbiology at San Francisco State University in August 2020.
 Ring plans to continue her research on tick-borne pathogens, expanding on the research funded by PacVec.
 Moving forward, Ring hopes to either stay in academia or pursue a career in public health.

 Andrea Swei, PhD

 Andrea Swei is an associate professor in the Department of Biology at the San Francisco State University.
 Research in the Swei lab employs interdisciplinary approaches to understand the factors that determine the distribution and prevalence of Lyme disease and other tick-borne diseases.
 Swei’s research focuses on several different tick-borne disease systems such as Lyme disease, babesiosis, and Borrelia miyamotoi and employ ecological theory to examine the role of disturbance, habitat fragmentation, and biodiversity on tick-borne disease ecology and public health risk.

 “Identification of social determinants of health associated with Aedes aegypti prevalence across Maricopa County“